 Fenggang Yang and Jonathan Pettit

-Although more that 2 thirds of Chinese citizens declare themselves as non-religious, religious practices are spreading at a very fast rate in China.
+Although more than two-thirds of Chinese citizens declare themselves as non-religious, religious practices are spreading at a very fast rate in China.
 Some of them are encouraged, some tolerated, and some frowned upon according to their potential impact on the social and political stability of the country.
-Collecting data about religious practices and establishments, including from social media, raises a number of ethical issues, including that of revealing clusters of intense proselytizing or revealing the presence of churches and religious groups that were not known to the government.
-The researchers will discuss some of the challenges and conundrums raised by their attempt to create a comprehensive database and online GIS visualization/mapping of religious practice in China.
+Collecting data about religious practices and establishments raises a number of ethical issues, including the possibility of revealing the presence of religious groups that were not known to the government (and perhaps did not want to be known).
+We will present some of the challenges and conundrums raised by our recent attempt to create a comprehensive database and online GIS visualization/mapping of religious practice in China.
+We focus on our geocoding of over 72,000 temples, mosques, and churches in China, and the ethical considerations we considered as we made this dataset public (it will be posted to Github this fall).
+The political and ethical impacts of geocoded data, we conclude, are fundamental for all projects in the study religion, especially those scholars who make their data publicly available.

 The ethical challenges of crowdsourcing